 Lucas is a Lead Content Editor and is particularly interested in the economics of football, as well as education economics.
 He is also fascinated by game theory and its use in understanding oligopoly firm behaviour.
 He is also an editor for Eton’s mathematics journal, 𝘛𝘩𝘦 𝘈𝘹𝘪𝘰𝘮, and an avid musician.

 Marco is a Lead Content Editor and is particularly interested in how behavioural and developmental economics can be applied to solve global issues.
-Beyond this, he has a passion for finance and international relations, taking on roles as Chief Financial Officer of the Eton College Investment Club and an Economic Affairs delegate of Eton Model United Nations.
+Beyond this, he has a passion for finance and international relations, taking on roles as CFO of the Eton College Investment Club and an Economic Affairs delegate of Eton Model United Nations.

 Will is interested in behavioural economics and the effects of economic globalisation – having lived in 3 continents.
 In addition to being a member of the Eton College & Holyport College Investment Club and a Secretary of Keynes (economics) Society, he is a keen hockey and rugby player.